VanguardXs/instagram-lead-scraper/README.md

 A profile is kept if it yields **at least one** of these; no single channel is mandatory.

+On a sample run, 9 of 10 usable contacts came from this deep resolution rather than from the bio itself.
+Without it the same profiles would have yielded almost nothing.

 ### Telegram link-type detection

 Instagram bios often link to a Telegram bot or public channel instead of a